learnwell/learnwell.github.io/_posts/2019-02-15-angular-testing-notes.md

 But even after absorbing all that goodness, I still found it difficult to add tests in an existing project.
 Most of it had to do with watch `ng test` fail and then figuring out all the dependencies that were unaccounted for.

-Here is a list of some gotchas
+Here is a list of gotchas

 * When it starts complaining about missing `HttpClient` and `HttpHandler`, instead of configuring the `TestBed` like this:
 	```